How to Backdoor Consistency Models?: Experiments

 \subsection{Experimental setup}

-We use the benchmark dataset CIFAR-10 $(32\times32)$ \cite{cifar10}.
-While higher-resolution datasets could provide additional insights, we opt for CIFAR-10 due to computing resources constraints.
+We use the benchmark dataset CIFAR-10 $(32\times32)$ \cite{cifar10} and the FFHQ \cite{karras2019style_ffhq} dataset, which is converted to a resolution of $64\times64$.
+In the following text, CIFAR-10 is used as the default dataset, unless specified otherwise.

-We employ Box and Glasses as triggers, and Hat and Cat as targets \cite{chou2023backdoordiffusionmodels}.
-Additionally, we employ noise as a trigger, which is less noticeable since consistency models sample from Gaussian noise when generating images.
-The noise trigger is a random sample from the same distribution.
-The triggers and targets are presented in Table \ref{tab:triggers_targets}.
-Noise servers as the default trigger and Hat as the default target, unless stated otherwise.
+We use Box and Glasses as triggers, and Hat and Cat as targets, following \cite{chou2023backdoordiffusionmodels}.
+Additionally, we introduce noise as a trigger, which is less noticeable since consistency models sample from Gaussian noise when generating images.
+The noise trigger is obtained by sampling from a Gaussian distribution, and is fixed throughout the backdoor training process.
+The triggers and targets used in this paper are summarized in Table \ref{tab:triggers_targets}.
+By default, noise is used as the trigger and Hat as the target, unless specified otherwise.

-We train the backdoor consistency model by \textit{fine-tuning a pre-trained base model}, which can be either a diffusion model or a consistency model~\cite{karras2022elucidating, geng2024consistencymodelseasy}.
+We train the backdoor consistency model by \emph{fine-tuning a pre-trained base model}, which can be either a diffusion model or a consistency model~\cite{karras2022elucidating,geng2024consistencymodelseasy}.
 We use a pre-trained diffusion model by default.
 The poison rate, defined as the fraction of training time allocated for backdoor training, is set to 0.1 by default.